topicusonderwijs/vanilla-native-federation/README.md

 }
 ```

-Finally, the manifest can be utilized to load the remote Modules.
+The manifest can be utilized to load the remote modules into the HTML page.

 **your-shell.html**
 ```